jevko/jevko-cli/README.md

 it will output to `outputfile.html` instead of standard output.

 By default, Jevko CLI infers the Jevko format of the input file by extension.
-You can also specify the format by putting the `format` directive at the top of the input file:
+You can also specify the format by putting the `format` option at the top of the input file:

 ```
 [